 - Move the With Data switch to the Yes position to specify the materialized view should be populated at creation time.
-If not, the materialized view cannot be queried until you invoke REFRESH MATERIALIZED VIEW. - Use the drop-down listbox next to Tablespace to select a location for the materialized view. - Use the Fill Factor field to specify a fill factor for the materialized view.
+If not, the materialized view cannot be queried until you invoke REFRESH MATERIALIZED VIEW. - Use the drop-down listbox next to Tablespace to select a location for the materialized view. - Use the drop-down list box next to Access Method to specify the table access method to use to store the contents for the new materialized view; the method needs to be an access method of type TABLE.
+This field is optional.
+This option is available from v12 and above. - Use the Fill Factor field to specify a fill factor for the materialized view.
 The fill factor for a table is a percentage between 10 and 100.
 100 (complete packing) is the default.